ryanbreed/ryanbreed.github.io/_posts/2017-02-08-mapping-out-adversary-coas.md

 > the Joint Force will capitalize on defeating him in another where he is
 > weaker.*

 Corollary: The best defense is an absence of something defensible.
-Downsize before adding capability.
+Eliminate before adding defense.

 > ... the Joint Force will maximize surprise through deception, stealth, and
 > ambiguity to counter adversary ISR and complicate targeting. ... *Where